-All holidaymakers' budgets and tastes are amply catered for among Kusadasi's dozens of restaurants, cafes and lokantas.
-Most visitors opt for sampling Turkish cuisine or enjoying the sumptuous seafood on offer, but there are numerous alternatives from curry to Chinese and burgers.
-For top class Turkish specialities the Konyali Restaurant opposite the marina, and the Erzincan near the post office, are hard to beat, and the Avlu Restaurant and Cafe has reasonable priced Turkish fare.
-Kalyon is popular with expats for their western menu, including full English breakfasts.
+All holidaymakers' budgets and tastes are amply catered for among Kusadasi's dozens of restaurants, cafes, and lokantas (local bars).
+Most visitors opt for sampling Turkish cuisine or enjoying the sumptuous seafood on offer, but there are numerous alternatives which range from curry and Chinese to burgers.
+For top class Turkish specialities the Konyali Restaurant, opposite the marina, and the Erzincan, near the post office, are hard to beat, while the Avlu Restaurant and Cafe is also decent and well-priced.
+Kalyon is popular with expats for their western menu which includes full English breakfasts.

 Nights in Kusadasi throb with action, particularly along the town's pulsating Bar Street in the old town centre, lined with pubs and clubs.
 One of the hottest spots is the huge open air disco, Ecstasy Bar, featuring top European DJs.
 Jimmy's Irish Bar at the start of Bar Street is a favourite gathering place for young British holidaymakers.
 Those looking for something more sedate will find cabaret bars, Turkish folk taverns, or cosy jazz clubs tucked away.